Matrices and arrays

 sin(a)

-The transpose of a matrix can be done in two ways, the first is by specifying an apostrophe:
+The matrix can be transposed in two ways, the first is by specifying an apostrophe.:

 a'

-The second way is by using the transpose function:
+The second way is to use the transpose function:

 transpose(a)